-What are the hazards?
-Who is mainly affected?
-When are they more likely to be affected?
-Control measures: First aid and medical assistance Remaining risk level Unexpected illness or accident near to the establishment (or to an establishment party on an off- site activity) A member of the community of any age.
-0830-1900 hours approx First aid as above.
-This may include community facilities such as a defibrillator.
-Low Well-being issues.
-Staff, pupils Any time.
-Address work-load issues, use HSE Stress guidance, support such as mindfulness training Medium
+What are the Who is mainly When are they Control measures: Remaining more likely to risk level hazards? affected?
+First aid and medical be affected? assistance Unexpected A member of 0830-1900 First aid as above.
+This Low illness or the community hours approx may include accident near to of any age. community facilities such as a defibrillator. the School (or to an school party on an off-site activity) Well-being Address work-load Medium Staff, pupils Any time. issues, use HSE issues.
+Stress guidance, support such as